-OneHealthPort provides several options for secure transport of the C-CDAs to the CDR.
+OneHealthPort provides options for secure transport of the C-CDAs to the CDR.
 Once connected you can begin submission of the prepared C-CDA documents to the CDR.

 - The OneHealthPort Web Services Implementation Guide provides detailed information for using web services for standard protocols such as the ITI-41 XDS.b data submission protocol.
 Organizations that are required by company policy to perform system availability monitoring may do so using HealthCheck.

 C-CDA Implementation Guide

 C-CDA files must be prepared in accordance with specifications and include identifiers to successfully process at the HIE, and be delivered to a clinical data repository or another HIE participating organization.
 The guide and additional information are provided below:

 - C-CDA Implementation Guide – The guide provides information about the specifications including a list of sponsors, health plans and products used for the C-CDA file generation and submission that you can share with your electronic health record (EHR) vendor.